nordic-institute/X-Road/doc/Sidecar/kubernetes_security_server_sidecar_user_guide.md

 This example shows how to create a secret for the Security Server Sidecar environment variables with sensitive data.

-1. Create a manifest file called for example 'secret-env-variables.yaml' and fill it with the desired values of the environment variables ( **reference Data: 1.4, 1.5, 1.6, 1.7, 1.8, 1.9, 1.10, 3.1**):
+1. Create a manifest file called for example 'secret-env-variables.yaml' and fill it with the desired values of the environment variables ( **Reference Data: 1.4, 1.5, 1.6, 1.7, 1.8, 1.9, 1.10, 3.1**):

     ```yaml
     apiVersion: v1